 For my first summer research, I examined what environmental variables influenced sleep patterns in children located in the Republic of Congo.
 I will be extending this research, with a focus on how sleep is affected with the extent of market integration.

-For my Leadership-in-Action project, I am in a tiny island in Japan called Yoron, There, I will be helping out the English teachers, creating a Model UN curriculum to help expose the children to more extracurricular opportunities, piloting a Pen Pal project, and helping the science camp students affiliated with the University of Tokyo by teaching academic writing and by extension, academic presentation skills.
-The last goal is an extension of research I conducted with another professor outside of Laidlaw on pedagogical implications of expert writers' citation practices.
+For my Leadership-in-Action project, I was in a tiny island in Japan called Yoron, There, I helped out as an Assistant Language Teacher, piloted a Pen Pal project, and helping the science camp students affiliated with the University of Tokyo by teaching academic writing and by extension, academic presentation skills.
+The last goal was an extension of research I conducted with another professor outside of Laidlaw, on pedagogical implications of expert writers' citation practices.
 I would also like to take this time firsthand to understand cultural differences in academic writing.

 I'd love to chat more!
-Please don't hesitate to send me a message. :D
+Please don't hesitate to send me a message.

 Hello!
 I'm Edie, a Physical Geography student at Durham University, with aspirations to enter the sustainable agriculture and environment world once I graduate.
 I'm really interested in how we can marry together the developing needs of humanity in a time of climate change and planetary uncertainty.